top of page

 Robbie’s sister was expecting a baby.
 A little boy named Carter James.
 The kind of name you expect to see stitched on the back of a saddle or stamped into the brim of a cowboy hat.

 But Carter's body had a defect that meant he wouldn’t live outside the womb.
-And the family prayed, you bet they did, and they hoped.
+So the family prayed and they hoped.
 And when the dust settled, there was no earthly miracle… just a little boy whose entire job on this planet was to change the hearts of the people who loved him, and then go home to the Lord.

 He did that job well.